mdupre2/ec2-fusionfs-swift-t/README.md

 \*\* *Assumes that ec2-config file in swift-scripts is already filled.*

-1. Start 2 (or more if you want to install on multiple worker nodes) ec2 instances one that will be the head the others fill be the workers
+1. Start 2 ec2 instances (or more if you want to install on multiple worker nodes).
+One will be the head and the others will be the workers
 2. On your computer `cd` into the swift-scripts directory
 3. Put the public ip of the instance you want to be the head node in head_node_public_ip.txt
 4. create public and private key on local computer put the path to those files in `SWIFT_PRIVATE_KEY` and `SWIFT_PUBLIC_KEY` in ec2-config located in swift-scripts file